 Uses this object’s origin as reference point when generating normals.

 Optional in Radial mode, mandatory in Directional one.

 - Parallel Normals

-Makes all normals parallel to the line between both objects‘ centers, instead of converging towards target’s center.
+Makes all normals parallel to the line between both objects‘ origins, instead of converging towards target’s origin.

 Only relevant in Directional mode.

-Gives modified object’s center an offset before using it to generate normals.
+Gives modified object’s origin an offset before using it to generate normals.

 Only relevant in Radial mode if no Target Object is set, and in Directional mode when Parallel Normals is set.